Stanford Energy is brought to you by the Precourt Institute for Energy

 Brian has held senior technology management positions in startups and established companies.
 He has focused on business and technology strategy, and managed the development and commercialization of new products for renewable energy and consumer electronics.
 He facilitated successful cross-border joint ventures, technology partnerships, and collaborative technology and product development programs.
 Brian has co-founded three startups and participated in a successful initial public stock offering.
 He has written more than 25 peer-reviewed publications, submitted fourteen granted and pending patents, and spoken at industry events.

-Sally M. Benson, who joined Stanford University in 2007, is the co-director of Stanford's Precourt Institute.
-A Professor in the Department of Energy Resources Engineering in the School of Earth, Energy & Environmental Sciences; she studies technologies and pathways to reducing greenhouse gas emissions including geologic storage of CO2 in deep underground formations and energy systems analysis for a low-carbon future.
-She also directs Stanford’s Global Climate and Energy Project.
+Sally M. Benson, who joined Stanford University in 2007, is the Precourt Family Professor in the Department of Energy Resources Engineering in the School of Earth, Energy & Environmental Sciences; she studies technologies and pathways to reducing greenhouse gas emissions including geologic storage of CO2 in deep underground formations and energy systems analysis for a low-carbon future.
+She is the Co-Director of the Stanford Center for Carbon Storage and the Stanford Carbon Removal Initiative.
+She served at the Director and Co-Director of the Precourt Institute for Energy from 2013 to 2020.
+She also served as the Director of the Global Climate and Energy Project from 2009 to 2019.

 Prior to joining Stanford, Benson was Division Director for Earth Sciences, Associate Laboratory Director for Energy Sciences and Deputy Director at LBNL.

-Professor Benson serves on the Board of Directors for the National Renewable Energy Laboratory and Climate Central.
-Currently she also serves on the Advisory Boards for Argonne National Laboratory and Pacific Northwest National Laboratory, Princeton’s Carbon Mitigation Initiative, Princeton’s Adlinger Center, Japan’s Initiative for the Cool Earth Forum, and the Lahore University of Management Science in Pakistan.
+Professor Benson currently serves on the Board of Directors for Climate Central and from 2008 to 2020 on the Board of Directors of the National Renewable Energy Laboratory.
+Currently she also serves on the Advisory Boards for Breakthrough Energy Ventures, Argonne National Laboratory and Pacific Northwest National Laboratory, Princeton’s Carbon Mitigation Initiative, Princeton’s Adlinger Center, Japan’s Initiative for the Cool Earth Forum, Climate Vault, and the Lahore University of Management Science in Pakistan.
 Over the past several years she participated in a number of National Academy of Sciences, Secretary of Energy, and National Petroleum Council research needs assessments related to carbon management.
 She also is on the Editorial Board for Energy and Environmental Sciences.

 Julie Blumreiter is the CTO and co-founder of ClearFlame Engines, where her mission is to bring about a clean and equitable future for all people.
 The foundational science behind ClearFlame grew out of Stanford University’s Advanced Energy Systems Laboratory, where Julie completed her PhD in 2016.
 Her PhD work focused on modifying engines to study high efficiency, advanced compression ignition concepts.
 Through her work at ClearFlame, Julie has helped the company to secure over $2M in grant funding, over $3M in VC seed funding, and valuable partnerships with leading engine manufacturers.
 In 2017 ClearFlame gained entrance into the inaugural cohort of the DOE-funded Chain Reaction Innovations (CRI) Program, where Julie continued to develop ClearFlame’s core technology.
 She is working to refine ClearFlame’s low-carbon, low-NOx combustion strategy on heavy-duty engine platforms, and has begun construction of their first commercial demonstration unit.
 Her efforts will position ClearFlame to conduct pilot testing and scale-up of their powerful, low-cost engine technology.